Justification of Red List Category

 Conservation Actions Proposed

 Continue to monitor key former and potential wintering and passage sites.
-Search for breeding grounds (taking into account results of stable isotope analysis).
+Search for breeding grounds in the steppes of Kazakhstan, taking into account results of stable isotope analysis.
 Attach satellite transmitters to captured birds.
 Provide training in species identification along the migration route.
 Promote protection of habitat.
 Provide legal protection for this and similar species.
 Increase public awareness.

 36-41 cm.
 Small, mottled brown-grey curlew.
 White underparts, adults marked with black heart-shaped spots on flanks.
 Decurved bill tapers to distinctly fine, sharp tip with narrow base and is completely dark in adults.
 Short, dark grey legs.
 Pale, barred inner primaries and secondaries contrast markedly with brown-black outer primaries.
 Always shows white under-wing coverts and axillaries.
 Rump virtually unmarked and tail has four to five dark bars on white background.
 At all ages lacks the cross-barred feathering of Eurasian Curlew N. arquata.
 Similar spp.
 Eurasian Curlew is larger and darker.
 Less contrast between dark feather centres and darker upperparts.
 Longer, more decurved bill, lacking fine tip.
 Lacks heart-shaped spots but often has scattered flank spots.
 Generally less patterned underwings.
 The legs are paler.
 N. a. orientalis is paler with whiter underwing.
 Whimbrel N. phaeopus darker with thicker bill and prominent, pale median crown-stripe.
 Paler N. p. alboaxillaris is difficult to separate.
 Voice Quiet cour-lee in flight.
 Like soft, accelerated N. arquata.